Rates, discounts and monetary transactions

 Increase in costs due to cadastral research for multiple cadastral parcels, for the 2nd and each subsequent parcel.
 Purchaser

-Transfer of apartment rights, increase in 'Cadastral Investigation Costs' due to inspection of the land plot of an apartment complex, per cadastral land plot.
+Transfer of condominium rights, increase in 'Cadastral Investigation Costs' due to inspection of the land parcel of a condominium complex, per cadastral land parcel.
 Purchaser

 70